photoprism/photoprism-docs/docs/getting-started/docker.md

 In case you can't connect, try starting the server without `-d` so that you see log messages for troubleshooting.
 PhotoPrism will report specific issues like bad folder permissions, or when it can't connect to the database.

-This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example:

-No host folder has been [mounted](https://docs.docker.com/storage/bind-mounts/) to `/photoprism/import`.
-Importing files via Web upload or [WebDAV](../user-guide/sync/webdav.md) is still possible.
+[Mounting](https://docs.docker.com/storage/bind-mounts/) an *import* folder to `/photoprism/import` for adding new files is optional.
+If you prefer a different workflow, you can skip this.
+Importing files via Web upload or [WebDAV](../user-guide/sync/webdav.md) is still possible, unless [read-only mode](config-options.md) is enabled.

 Cache, session, thumbnail, and sidecar files will be created in `/photoprism/storage`, which is mounted as an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
 You may want to